termsuite/termsuite.github.io/_documentation/19-java-api.md

 title: TermSuite Java API
 menu: Java API
 permalink: /documentation/java-api/
+excerpt: >
+  Documentation on running TermSuite terminology extraction and bilingual alignment from Java API.

 ---

 TermSuite offers a convenient way of running terminology extraction and multilingual terminology alignment from its Java API.
 As expected, this way of running TermSuite allows a deeper control over the components than the [command line API](/documentation/command-line-api/) and the [graphical UI]().